On the Euler characteristic of a relative hypersurface: Sethi-Vafa-Witten formulas

+Substituting in $L_1=L_2=L$ and $\beta=dL$ we obtain: Now consider the case $Y_X=Z_X(3,d)$; applying \eqref{eq:Q_dEbeta} with the three distinct Chern roots $L_1,L_1,L_3$, simplifying with a computer algebra system, and substituting in $L_1=L_2=L_3=L$ and $\beta=dL$ we obtain: By induction we see that In particular, for the case $Y_X=Z_X(n,d)$ as defined in \S\ref{rv}, we have

+This reconfirms the derivation of \eqref{STMF1} using singularity theoretic methods.
 We remark that using the methods of \S\ref{rccc} to compute $c(\varphi)$ will quickly become impractical as one considers more complicated examples since the singularities of its fibers and complexity of its discriminant will worsen significantly.
 In fact, in many such examples just computing the discriminant itself can be unfeasible, let alone its CSM class.
 On the other hand, computing $c(\varphi)$ via the pushforward formula remains the same, as it reduces the computation of $c(\varphi)$ to simple algebraic manipulations which are irrespective of the singularities of the fibers and discriminant of $\varphi:Y_X\to X$.

 Now let $Q_t$ be the polynomial in $t$ which comes from evaluating $Q_d(\mathscr{E},\beta)$ at $H=tH$, $\beta=t\beta$ and $L_i=tL_i$ for $i=1,...,n$, and denote by $c_t(X)$ the Chern polynomial of $X$, so that